Chiang Mai University: Mae Hia campus

-About 5 km south of the main campus, the 864 acre Mae Hia (or Mae Hea) campus (แม่เหียะ) is home to the faculties of veterinary medicine agro-industry and School of Public Policy.
-The Energy Research and Development Institute (ERDI), the university center for renewable energy (mainly biogas and biomass), and energy efficiency improvement center, moved from the main campus to the Mae Hia campus in January 2009.
-This center is a national "biogas center of excellence", emphasizing biogas activities, especially biogas on swine farms.
+About 5 km south of the main campus, the 864 acre Mae Hia (or Mae Hea) campus (แม่เหียะ) is home to the faculties of veterinary medicine and agro-industry.
+The Energy Research and Development Institute (ERDI), the university centre for renewable energy (mainly biogas and biomass), and the energy efficiency improvement centre moved from the main campus to the Mae Hia campus in January 2009.
+This centre is a national "biogas centre of excellence", emphasising biogas activities, especially biogas on swine farms.

 Si Bua Ban campus

 The university's latest acquisition is the Si Bua Ban campus (ศรีบัวบาน) in Amphoe Mueang Lamphun, Lamphun Province, about 55 kilometres south of Chiang Mai, on a 1890 acre site close to the Lamphun industrial centre.

 Academics

 Chiang Mai University is a large, highly residential, research university, with a majority of enrollment coming from graduate and professional students.